Judge Judy: Original format, seasons 1 through 8 (1996–2004)

-Season 1, and specifically its initial episodes, took a strikingly contrasting presentation from the latter seasons of the show.
-The courtroom set design and stage props vastly differed from what would become commonplace for the court show.
+The initial episodes of Season 1 had a different courtroom set design from later episodes and seasons.
 The first episodes of season 1 also used music composed by Fred Lapides: a piano-based melody for the title sequence and closing credits.
-This theme music was never to be used again outside of the early stages of season 1 in 1996.
-The show's season 1 voice-over artist Michael Stull was heard narrating this intro theme, stating: "This is Judge Judy.
+This theme music was not used again outside of the early stages of season 1 in 1996.
+The show's season 1 voice-over artist Michael Stull narrated this intro theme, stating: "This is Judge Judy.
 Real people—in real cases—in real conflict.
 She was a real judge with over 15 years of courtroom experience."

-After numerous episodes towards the beginning of season one, the show's theme music was completely revamped to a percussive drum-like, ascending melody composed by Bill Bodine.
+After several episodes towards the beginning of season one, the show's theme music was revamped to a percussive drum-like, ascending melody composed by Bill Bodine.
 Integrated into the modified theme music, the narration during the title sequence was also updated with Michael Stull announcing, "You are about to enter the courtroom of Judge Judith Sheindlin.
 The people are real.
 The cases are real.
 The rulings are final.
 This is her courtroom.
 This is Judge Judy."
 This narration lasted through season 8 of the program, though Jerry Bishop took over the narration by season 2.

 When the show switched to the melody composed by Bill Bodine in season 1, the opening music video was updated to motioning scenes of Sheindlin from the bench, gesticulating as though presiding over cases.
-These motioning images moved freely until colliding with an image of the Judge Judy courthouse logo, emphasized by a striking cymbal-like sound effect.
+These motioning images moved until colliding with an image of the Judge Judy courthouse logo, emphasized by a striking cymbal-like sound effect.
 The background scene for this title sequence music video was originally depicted in navy blue for a short portion of season 1 before switching to a sea green that same season through the 4th season.

 In season 4, the entire courtroom set was redesigned while retaining the sea green and saffron graphics and intro.

-By seasons 5 through 8, the title sequence commenced with an approaching scene towards a computer animated courthouse display up until that scene entered the courthouse.
+By seasons 5 through 8, the title sequence started with an approaching scene towards a computer animated courthouse display up until that scene entered the courthouse.
 From there, several shots of Sheindlin gesticulating from her bench—as though presiding over various cases—were displayed in motion.
 These motioning images eventually developed into the courthouse logo that represents the program (the logo is always displayed within the letter "D" in "Judy") by the end of this opening music video.
 The graphics were also changed to blue and saffron along with this change.

 In the seventh season, while the theme song remained, the instrumentals were updated.
 In addition, the font for the short closing credits and litigants font was updated but the long closing credits retained the original font.
 By the eighth season, the font was completely changed and the returning from commercial break scenes were replaced with New York City scenes.